 We make sure that our clients receive a client care letter that fully sets out the level of service they will receive.
-In addition, we will name the person responsible for individual matters, their position in the firm and their qualifications.
+In addition, we will name the person responsible for individual matters, their position in the firm and their legal qualifications.
 The client care letter will give the name of the supervisor responsible for each matter, and the name of the person who is responsible for dealing with any complaints.
 We will promptly notify the client in writing of any changes to the identity of the person dealing with their matter, the supervisor or the person responsible for dealing with any complaints.

 In order that we can continually improve our service, we actively encourage and value feedback from our clients.
-We will use client satisfaction surveys to gather feedback from clients, and mystery shopping exercises to measure client care service levels.
+We will use online client satisfaction surveys to gather feedback from clients, and mystery shopping exercises to measure client care service levels.
+We will review the surveys on a monthly basis, share with the individuals involved and teams and learn from the feedback.
 In addition, we monitor and evaluate client complaints to identify and address shortcomings and failings in our standard of service.
 Such feedback is essential to help continually to gauge client perceptions of our service.